cfjedimaster/mockdata/README.md

 oneof: Requires you to pass N values after it delimited by a colon.
 Example: "oneof:male:female".
 Will return a random value from that list.

+lorem: Returns lorem ipsum text.
+If used as lorem:N, returns N paragraphs.
+If used as lorem:X:Y, returns a random number of paragraphs between X and Y.